Common careers in family medicine at a glance

 Family physicians flex a variety of skills in a variety of practice settings and clinical areas of focus.
-In 2022, according to the AAFP Career Benchmark Dashboard, the average compensation for family physicians in full-time clinical practice was $275,400.
-The amount was higher for full or partial practice owner, with an average of $297,015, and slightly lower ($270, 857) for those who were employed.
+In 2024, according to the AAFP Career Benchmark Dashboard, the average compensation for family physicians in full-time ambulatory clinical practice was $296,790.
+Full or partial practice owners typically earn more than those who are employed.

 About independent practice